rrcobb/backgammon/devlog.md

   - text description of move
 - render bar pieces in the middle
 - reveal longer description from the short summary line
+- collapse / expand all

 ## UI / TODO

 - show what moved (arrows? shadows?)
+  - show the most recent turn
-  - show when we hover / when we expand
+  - show as an option when we expand
 - undo / reset to a position
 - reorder game panels so it fits on different screen sizes
   - history below